Click me!

 Social justice is better business for Nomi Network Founders, Alissa Moore and Diana Mao.
 A trip to Cambodia changed these women’s lives and inspired their support of a global epidemic.
 The Nomi Network, a non-profit organization, has set its sights on a chief goal – to end human-trafficking.

 More often than not, connecting brands is made easier with the collaboration of media outlets that serve a built-in and relevant audience base.
-The event’s premiere media partner du jour, OK!
-Magazine shared an essential personal success tip with YFS Magazine.
-Famed Fashion Director, Niria Portella’s business success secret is simple, “Be loving and passionate about what you do.”
+OK!
+Magazine’s Fashion Director, Niria Portella says her business success secret is simple, “Be loving and passionate about what you do.”